Monkee-Boy/deploy-templates/USAGE.md

   * to deploy to the dev environment.
 * `cap production build:bower`
   * to run a custom Capistrano task, in this case run bower in the production environment.
+* `cap production deploy:rollback`
+  * to rollback one release from current.

 ## The Details